-There are currently 96 heritage properties that are owned or partially owned by the MDT.
-This includes 23 archaeological sites that are partially located within MDT's ROW but are not maintained by MDT.
-The MDT routinely maintains 63 heritage properties, including 50 historic bridges, two buildings, nine road segments, the NRHP-listed Point of Rocks Historic Transportation Corridor, and a National Register-listed Traditional Cultural Property (Sleeping Buffalo Rock).
+There are currently 102 heritage properties that are owned or partially owned by the MDT.1 This includes 21 archaeological sites that are partially located within MDT's ROW, but are not maintained by MDT.
+The MDT routinely maintains 68 heritage properties, including 54 historic bridges, three buildings, eight road segments, the NRHP-listed Point of Rocks Historic Transportation Corridor, an historic airway beacon and a National Register-listed Traditional Cultural Property (Sleeping Buffalo Rock).
 Five pictograph/petroglyph sites are located within MDT ROW.
-Although they are not actively maintained by the MDT, it has allocated funds to protect and restore the Kila Buffalo Pictographs (24FH1006), the Kila Road County Pictographs (24FH1008), and the Kila Narrow Ledge Pictographs (24FH1009).
-Two heritage properties, the French Gulch Placers (24DL0757) and Old US Highway 2 Segments (24FH0490) are located within the ROW, but are not maintained by MDT.
-The heritage properties are located in 35 of Montana's fifty-six counties.
+Although they are not actively maintained by the MDT, it has allocated funds to protect and restore the Kila Buffalo Pictographs (24FH1006), the Kila County Road Pictographs (24FH1008), and the Kila Narrow Ledge Pictographs (24FH1009).
+Three heritage properties, the French Gulch Placers (24DL0757), Bad Rock Trail (24SA0343), and Old US Highway 2 Segments (24FH0490) are located within the ROW, but are not maintained by MDT.
+The heritage properties are located in 37 of Montana's fifty-six counties.

 In May 2011, the Montana State Historic Preservation Office (SHPO) presented the MDT with a list of heritage properties that had been recorded and evaluated by the MDT from 1979 until May 2011.
-The list included 3,871 heritage properties.
-The MDT was able to weed out 2,511 properties that had been determined ineligible for the National Register of Historic Places and for which National Register eligibility was either undetermined or unresolved.
+The list included 3,871 potential heritage properties.
+The MDT was able to weed out 2.511 properties that had been determined ineligible for the National Register of Historic Places and for which National Register eligibility was either undetermined or unresolved.
 For the remaining 1,360 properties on the list, the MDT removed those that were privately owned and those that had been destroyed before January 1, 2011.
-The MDT cultural resource staff was able to whittle the number of heritage properties down to 252 which were believed to be located within MDT ROW.
-The staff reviewed each site form and determined that for many archaeological sites, non-contributing portions of the sites were located within the ROW, or, for some, mitigation had resulted in the removal of archaeological remains within the ROW.
-For many, projects conducted by the Federal Highway Administration's Western Federal Lands Office on federally-owned land were classified as MDT properties in the Cultural Resources Information System (CRIS) database.
-Those properties were also removed from the MDT list.
-As of January 1, 2012, the MDT has 96 known heritage properties under its jurisdiction.
+The MDT cultural resource staff was able to pare the number of heritage properties down to 252 which were believed to be located within MDT ROW.
+The MDT staff reviewed each site form and determined that for many archaeological sites, non-contributing portions of the sites were located within the ROW, or, for some, mitigation had resulted in the removal of archaeological materials within the ROW.
+Projects conducted by the Federal Highway Administration's Western Federal Lands Office on federally-owned land were classified as MDT properties in the Cultural Resources Information System (CRIS) database.
+Those properties were also removed from the MDT list as the agency has no jurisdiction over them.
+The MDT staff updated the list in 2013.
+As of January 1, 2014, the MDT manages or monitors 102 known heritage properties.